MADISON — State prosecutors said Saturday they have charged a juvenile with second-degree murder in the death of a 42-year-old Madison woman.

 A call for the Madison Fire Department to provide assistance came in at 7:06 p.m.

 According to local property tax records, John F. Elliott owns the home at 15 Burgdorf Drive.

-The building sits on a half-acre lot and the property is most recently assessed at $132,000 according to local tax records.
+The building sits on a half-acre lot and the property was most recently assessed at $132,000, according to local tax records.